MahnoorPortfolio/Emotion-Recognition-from-Speech/README.md

 # Emotion Recognition from Speech

-This project is a solution for the Emotion Recognition from Speech task as part of the CodeAlpha Machine Learning Internship.
+This project is a solution for the Emotion Recognition from Speech task as part of the Machine Learning Internship.

 ## Objective